Taro Milk Tea While Pregnant: Can I Drink It & How Safe is it?

 This is because you can choose the number of ingredients that go into the tea.
 Tea can help with morning sickness and has many other benefits, including stress relief.
 Bubble tea, on the other hand, should be avoided by pregnant women.

-See also Lemon Cucumber Water When Pregnant: Can I Drink It & How Safe is it?
+See also Chicken Curry While Breastfeeding - Can I Eat It & How Safe is It?

 Although the caffeine content in tea may not be high, this will vary depending on factors such as origin and brewing method.